-All lanes of I-5 north blocked at Highway 520 after cement truck rolls over
+Two lanes of I-5 north blocked at Highway 520 after cement truck rolls over

-All lanes of northbound Interstate 5 are blocked at Highway 520 after a cement truck rolled over Friday morning and dumped a portion of its load, according to the Washington State Patrol.
+Two lanes of northbound Interstate 5 are blocked at Highway 520 after a cement truck rolled over Friday morning and dumped a portion of its load, according to the Washington State Patrol.

+The westbound Highway 520 off-ramp to northbound I-5 is also blocked fully for this collision, WSDOT said shortly after 10 a.m.
+The I-5 express lane reversal began early to alleviate traffic on northbound I-5, the department said.

-Trooper Chris Klukas — who is tweeting from spokesperson Trooper Rick Johnson’s account — said there were no injuries and no other vehicles involved.
-The cement truck, currently on its side, spilled only two to three yards of its load, he said, but the cleanup is expected to be lengthy.
+Trooper Chris Klukas said there were no injuries and no other vehicles involved.
+The cement truck, currently on its side, spilled only 2 to 3 yards of its load, he said, but the cleanup was expected to be lengthy.

-Klukas said cars were trickling through on the freeway’s left shoulder but that all other lanes were closed.
+For roughly one hour Friday morning, all northbound lanes were closed but by 10 a.m., the left lane at the East Roanoke Street overpass had reopened.
+The two right lanes remain blocked for cleanup and removal of the concrete truck, according to the Washington State Department of Transportation.

 Drivers are advised to expect delays and avoid the area if possible.